Islandora-Labs/islandora_simple_map/README.md

 ## To do

 * Add support for non-Google maps.
-* Add support for using datastreams other than MODS for cartographic data.
+* Add support for using datastreams other than MODS for map data.
 * Add a Drupal permission to "View Islandora Simple Map maps".

 ## Development and feedback